DenverArtMuseum/her-brush/content/artists.md

 ### Nakabayashi Seishuku 中林清淑
 1829–1912

 Nakabayashi Seishuku was a literati painter in Kyoto specializing in ink painting of plum blossoms and bamboo.
 The third daughter of the well-known literati artist Nakabayashi Chikutō (1776–1853), she participated in the literati circles of the time.
-She produced collaborative works (*gassaku*) with prominent artists including Noguchi Shōhin (1847–1917) and Okuhara Seiko (1837–1913).[^7] She was recorded in the 1880 *Meika shoga shunju jo* (名家書画春秋帖 Spring and autumn album of calligraphy and painting by the masters).
+She produced collaborative works (*gassaku*) with prominent artists including Noguchi Shōhin (<span lang="ja">野口小蘋</span> 1847–1917) and Okuhara Seiko (<span lang="ja">奥原晴湖</span> 1837–1913).[^7] She was recorded in the 1880 *Meika shoga shunju jo* (名家書画春秋帖 Spring and autumn album of calligraphy and painting by the masters).

 ### Nakayama Miya 中山三屋
 1840–1871

 Nakayama Miya was a Buddhist nun, poet, painter, and loyalist who traveled widely and was a central figure in literati circles.
-Born in Kyoto to a shogunate retainer, by the age of six or seven she had recited her classical *waka* poems at adult competitions.[^8] She soon began training with Kagawa Kagetsune (1823–1865), son of Kagawa Kigeki (1768–1843), who taught Ōtagaki Rengetsu (太田垣蓮月1791–1875) and Takabatake Shikibu (1785–1881).
-Her mother died when she was twelve, and she took the tonsure at the young age of fourteen.
+Born in Kyoto to a shogunate retainer, by the age of six or seven she had recited her classical *waka* poems at adult competitions.[^8] She soon began training with Kagawa Kagetsune (1823–1865), son of Kagawa Kigeki (1768–1843), who taught Ōtagaki Rengetsu (<span lang="ja">太田垣蓮月</span> 1791–1875) and Takabatake Shikibu (<span lang="ja">高畠式部</span> 1785–1881).
+Her mother died when she was twelve, and she took the tonsure at fourteen.
 As a nun, Miya traveled freely, keeping a diary of her meetings with more than four hundred poets, artists, collectors, and poetry lovers.
 In 1871, while traveling in Kyūshū, she fell ill and passed away at the young age of thirty-one.

 ### Noguchi Shōhin 野口小蘋
 1847–1917